sampsyo/home/_drafts/gator.md

   <figcaption>The diffuse component of the classic <a href="https://en.wikipedia.org/wiki/Phong_reflection_model">Phong lighting model</a>, implemented (probably) correctly.</figcaption>
 </figure>

+The [Phong lighting model][phong] is the "hello world" of 3D rasterization effects.
+Implementing it seems like an appropriate level of challenge for me, a total graphics neophyte.
+Even a textbook rendering effect, however, entails some geometric thinking that in turn creates the possibility for its own special category of bug.
+Let's follow our nose and run into some geometry bugs.

-The ubiquitous [Phong lighting model][phong] has three parts: some uniform ambient lighting, a *diffuse* component that looks the same from any angle, and a *specular* component that adds shiny highlights for direct reflections.
+Phong lighting has three parts: some uniform *ambient* lighting, a *diffuse* component that looks the same from any angle, and a *specular* component that adds shiny highlights for direct reflections.

-Let's try to implement just the diffuse component.
+To make things even easier, let's try to implement just the diffuse component.
 It's supposed to look like this bunny here.

 The idea is to compute the [Lambertian reflectance][lambertian].
 At every point on the surface of the object, it's the dot product between the surface's normal vector and the direction from that point to the light source: